Taiwing/ready_set_boole/README.md

 of this function will replace each variable by a given literal value and call the `eval_formula()` on the result.
 Since a boolean has two possible values the number of operations will double for each additional variable in the formula.

+> The `print_truth_table()` function accepts every operator from the above table
+> except for the literals '0' and '1' which are replaced by letters from 'A' to
+> 'Z' (each representing a different variable).

 ### example: